mize04/ecommerce-sales-analysis-and-prediction-model/README.md

 # ecommerce-sales-analysis
 E-Commerce sales data analysis and profit prediction using python and machine learning
 ## Project overview
-This project analyzes e-commerce sales data to identify factors affecting profit and develop a predictive model using Linear Regression
+This project analyzes e-commerce sales data to identify factors affecting profit and develop a predictive model using Linear Regression to predict profit based on different features such as: sales, Discount, Quantity, Product Category
+This project includes:
+Data cleaning
+Data visualization
+Correlation analysis
+Linear Regression modelling
+Model Evaluation
+Residual Analysis
 ## Objective
 To analyze sales and profit Trends
 To investigate the effects of discount on profit